ryanlayer/gqt/README.md

     $ gqt sum ipwahbm \
          -a \
          -b 1kg.chr22.bcf.bim \
-         -i 1kg.chr22.bcf.wahbm \
+         -i 1kg.chr22.bcf.gqt \
          -n 100 \
          -r $Q

-*Step 5*.
+*Step 4*.
 Download the Phase 1 1000 genomes PED file.
 NOTE: this is from Phase 3, so it does not match exactly but is useful for the example.

     $ wget ftp://ftp-trace.ncbi.nih.gov/1000genomes/ftp//release/20130502/integrated_call_samples.20130502.ALL.ped

-*Step 6* Covert the PED file to a PED db
+*Step 5* Covert the PED file to a PED db.
+This command will create a file called `integrated_call_samples.20130502.ALL.db`.
+You can specify the output file name by using the `-o` option.

     $ gqt convert ped-db \
-        -i integrated_call_samples.20130502.ALL.ped \
+        -i integrated_call_samples.20130502.ALL.ped
-        -o integrated_call_samples.20130502.ALL.db

-*Step 7* Submit the same query as above, but this time using a query based on the PED file.
+*Step 6* Submit the same query as above, but this time using a query based on the PED file.

-    $ gqt sum ipwahbm \
+    $ gqt query \
-         -a \
-         -b 1kg.chr22.bcf.bim \
-         -i 1kg.chr22.bcf.wahbm \
+         -i 1kg.chr22.bcf.gqt \
          -d integrated_call_samples.20130502.ALL.db \
-         -q "Ind_ID < 100"
+         -p "Ind_ID < 100"
+         -g "count(HET)"

 Or, construct a more interesting query based on the PED file.
 In this case, count the non-ref alleles observed for each variant among CEU females.

-    $ gqt sum ipwahbm \
+    $ gqt query \
-         -a \
-         -b 1kg.chr22.bcf.bim \
-         -i 1kg.chr22.bcf.wahbm \
+         -i 1kg.chr22.bcf.gqt \
          -d integrated_call_samples.20130502.ALL.db \
-         -q "Population=='CEU' and Gender==2"
+         -p "Population=='CEU' and Gender==2"
+         -q "count(HET HOMO_ALT)"